Clutter & hoarding

 Depending on the extent of the problem the local council's Adult Social Care team may be able to offer support to someone to sort the problem out.
 A social worker will carry out an assessment of the person's needs with the them; if the person is eligible for support then a social worker will work out a plan of action with the person, and work with the person to bring the problem back under control.

-Many local home care agencies will provide support with cleaning; go to the support in your home page for more details, or search for domiciliary care on Care Place for an extensive list of local care agencies.
+Many local home care agencies will provide support with cleaning; go to the support in your home page for more details.

 Support with clutter from Age UK's Helping Hands service